 Today I’m going to help you understand the key to the perfect photo shoot…

-Of course, dogs do sometimes run off, but hey, they always come back again and so what if they are wet or covered in mud, it’s not a disaster.
-Some of my favourite images have been when a dog has jumped into a large puddle or river, it shows their character and is great to remember them that way.
+Some of my favourite images have been when a dog has jumped into a large puddle or river, it shows their character.

-Here are my 10 things to think about and key to a perfect photo shoot:
+Here are my 10 things to think about and the key to a perfect photo shoot:

 - First and foremost is to find a photographer that puts you at ease.
 Give them a call if you are unsure, they will be glad to help.

-- Choose someone who works naturally outdoors where you can be yourself, in somewhere you feel most comfortable.
+- Choose someone who works naturally outdoors where you can be yourself.
+Suggest a location where you feel most comfortable.

-- Find someone who uses a long lens that can capture you from afar and who isn’t sticking a camera close up to your face.
+- Find someone who uses a long lens, that can capture you from a distance.
+200mm means we are not sticking a camera close up to your face.

 - Wear something suitable for the location, comfortable, but that you also feel good in.
-For example, don’t turn up to a forest shoot in heels!
+For example, don’t turn up to a photo shoot in a forest with heels!

 - Make sure you like the photographers style.
 It’s no good using someone because they are cheap then being disappointed afterwards.